Skip to content

 Step 1.
 Enable NetBIOS over TCP/IP on Windows:

-Network and Internet settings options on the taskbar
+Network popup showing a gear on the taskbar

 Step 2.
 Disable SMB1

 This step must be completed or your client will not be able to map the drive.
-If you have other mounts on the HPC cluster and they are using samba V1 they will stop working.
+If you have other mounts on the HPCC and they are using Samba V1, they will stop working.

 1. Press the Windows start button

-search box with Windows PowerShell highlighted in blue
+Windows search box with Windows PowerShell Run as Administrator highlighted

-5. Disable Samba V1 by entering the following command into the windows power shell.
+4. Disable Samba V1 by entering the following command into the Windows PowerShell and pressing Enter:

 1